Louis-Trottier/pdsnd_github/README.md

 Project Forked by Louis Trottier on 2021-04-11.
 More changes expected on the same day.

 ### Project Title
-Replace the Project Title
+Project title in Github: pdsnd

 ### Description
-Describe what your project is about and what it does
+This project consists in a Python program and respective data sets to run against.

 ### Files used
 Include the files used